 Conference calls are becoming a much more regular occurrence these days.
 Most of my executives participate in a conference call at least once a day if not more often.
-For assistants they can be a tricky thing to organise, so much can go wrong – people can call a different number, forget the pin or simply be let down by the conference calling technology.
+For assistants, they can be a tricky thing to organise, so much can go wrong – people can call a different number, forget the pin or be let down by the conference calling technology.
 How do we make sure we organise a perfect conference call every time?
 Here are my top tips…

 Scheduling the call

 Select a suitable time and date for everyone involved.
 Firstly, think about your executive – when is the best time of day for them?
 Participants do have to concentrate on a conference call, so think about the time of day when your manager seems mainly focused.
 Secondly, when can all of the other participants make the call?
 Do ask if they are in a different time zone to you.

 Treat the conference call as you would a face-to-face meeting

 Conference calls do take a little more time to organise than a usual face-to-face meeting, but the basics should be the same.
 Ensure that the conference call has an agenda and make sure that all of the participants have the correct paperwork.
 During the conference call, it can be a little disruptive if the participants cannot see the same documents.